jeanslack/Videomass/README.md

 ### Notice:

-From 1.6.1 version, Videomass is compatible only with Python3 and therefore with wxPython4 (phoenix).
-For some reasons, such as the end of Python2 support by 1 January 2020, the technical difficulties in the practical management of the code of both Python versions and the time investments for porting, Videomass will cease development for compatibility on Python2 .
+Since version 1.6.1, Videomass is compatible only with Python3 and therefore with wxPython4 (phoenix).
+For some reasons, such as the end of Python2 support by 1 January 2020, the technical difficulties in the practical management of the code of both Python versions and the time investments for porting, Videomass will cease development for compatibility with Python2 .

 ## Features